 zenon contains many predefined modules.
-Instead of programming scripts yourself, you choose the suitable module and configure it by selecting the desired properties and parameters.
+Instead of programming scripts yourself, the project engineer chooses the suitable module and configures it by selecting the desired properties and parameters.
 That allows you to create executable projects in no time.

 2. The product from the manufacturer is already mature